html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 * Allows you to efficiently create getters/setters on every DOM object.
 * Increases the hackability of DOM programming.
 For example, it will enable you to implement Polyfills that allow you to efficiently emulate functionality missing in some browsers and JavaScript libraries that override default DOM attribute behaviors.

-It can however cause some issues for developers, especially if you were relying on this behaviour because of legacy compatibility between Chrome and WebKit so we encourage you to check your site.
+It can however cause some issues for developers, especially if you were relying on this behaviour because of legacy compatibility between Chrome and WebKit so we encourage you to check your site and see the summary of changes.

 ## Summary of Changes

-### `hasOwnProprery` on a DOM Object instance will now return `false`
+### Using `hasOwnProprery` on a DOM Object instance will now return `false`

+Sometimes developers will use `hasOwnProperty` to check for presence of an attribute on an object.
+This will no longer work as [per the spec](http://www.ecma-international.org/ecma-262/5.1/#sec-15.2.4.5) because objects are not considered on the protoype chain.

 Chrome 42 and earlier

 {% highlight javascript %}
 > div = document.createElement("div");
-> div.hasOwnProperty("id");
+> div.hasOwnProperty("isContentEditable");

 true
 {% endhighlight %}